 UTME composite percentage = Total UTME Score divided by 8

 Post-UTME composite percentage = Post-UTME score multiplied by 0.3

 COMPOSITE = Sum of all three composite percentages

-It’s critical to understand how to calculate EACOED’s aggregate score because it determines whether or not you’ll be admitted.
+It’s critical to understand how to calculate EAUED’s aggregate score because it determines whether or not you’ll be admitted.
 This is because your total score will be compared to the departmental cutoff mark for the course you want to pursue.

-If you do not meet your department’s cut-off mark, you will not be considered for admission to EACOED and will be pushed to departments with lower cut-off marks, so we normally advise students to change courses.
+If you do not meet your department’s cut-off mark, you will not be considered for admission to EAUED and will be pushed to departments with lower cut-off marks, so we normally advise students to change courses.

 To get admitted to the course of your choosing, you must meet or exceed the departmental cut-off point.
 However, if you are applying for a competitive programme, it is recommended that you exceed the departmental cut-off level.

 Make it your goal to do exceedingly well such that your overall score is considerably over the course’s cut-off line.